sinbad/UEScripts/ReadMe.md

 ## Summary

-These scripts are to help me set up a Subversion repository for UE4 without having to remember everything.
+These scripts are to help me set up Git / Subversion repositories for UE4 without having to remember everything.

+Initially we'd decided to go back to Subversion because of the importance of good locking workflow for uasset/umap files in UE4, to prevent binary merge errors.
+However thanks to the good LFS and locking support in the [Git LFS 2 (beta) plugin](https://github.com/SRombauts/UE4GitPlugin), and a couple of config tweaks, we managed to move back to Git + LFS.

-We use a particular content workflow that SVN is set up to support:
+We use a particular content workflow:

 1. All content creation files in `$REPO/MediaSrc` (subfolders by type)
-    * These are typically in formats e.g. Maya that UE4 doesn't read directly, so outside `Content`
+    * These are typically in formats e.g. Blender that UE4 doesn't read directly, so outside `Content`
-    * These files are *tracked* in SVN
+    * These files are *tracked* in source control
 1. When exporting, output (`FBX`, `PNG`, `WAV` etc) goes in `$REPO/Content` (and subfolders)
-    * These files are *ignored* in SVN because they are derived data
+    * These files are *ignored* in source control because they are derived data
     * UE4 imports them to a `.uasset` which contains all their contents anyway
 1. All `.uasset` post-imported content in `$REPO/Content` is *tracked* in SVN (binary)
 1. Binary content is marked as needing *locking* so UE4 will prompt you to check it out